skip to content

 00:54:24 - Anthony Campolo

-Yep.
-Just like that.
-And then from.
-Yeah, and then fill that in what it's got for you.
+Yep, just like that.
+And then fill in what it's got for you.
 Yep.

 00:54:30 - Nick Taylor